 Chaumont became a cultural center in 2008 and has been transformed by an installation of stained glass panels in 2011.
 Chaumont is known particularly for its spectacular International Garden Festival which takes place each year from April to October/November.

 Chambord was the first of the great classical palaces built in France.
-It stands in a vast park behind a 32 kilometer (20 mile) wall in the great forest of Sologne, which provided hunting for the kings and queens of France.
+It stands in a vast park behind a 32 kilometer (20 miles) wall in the great forest of Sologne, which provided hunting for the kings and queens of France.

-François I was unhappy with the old royal palace at Blois, despite the improvements he himself had made in the 1500s.
+François, I was unhappy with the old royal palace at Blois, despite the improvements he himself had made in the 1500s.
 So he drew up plans for a new, spectacular building in full-blown Renaissance style.
-It is a great building, some of it designed allegedly by Leonardo da Vinci.
+It is a great building, some of it allegedly designed by Leonardo da Vinci.
 The double staircase points to a creative mind with its interlocking spirals opening onto internal loggias.

 But François I did not get to enjoy the chateau with its richly furnished state rooms or the glorious viewpoints from the pepperpot roofs that he had commissioned.
 Defeated in battle in 1525, he returned to France to live closer to Paris and spent his last years at Fontainebleau and St-Germain-en-Laye.